Best Buy to Let Mortgage Rates Compare Deals

 Send Us an Enquiry

-What Is a Buy-to-Let Mortgage?
+What Is a Buy to Let Mortgage?

-A buy-to-let or buy to rent mortgage is a type of mortgage specifically for properties that are owned or purchased with the intention of renting them out.
+A buy to let or buy to rent mortgage is a type of mortgage specifically for properties that are owned or purchased with the intention of renting them out.

-They're often set up on an interest-only mortgage basis, which means you only make monthly interest payments each month.
+They're often set up on an interest only mortgage basis, which means you only make monthly interest payments each month.
 The outstanding loan balance - i.e. the amount you borrow - doesn't reduce and is paid back at the end of the mortgage term via a suitable repayment vehicle, usually the sale of the property.

-You can find out more in our Complete Buy-to-Let Guide
+You can find out more in our Complete Buy to Let Guide

-Why Is Finding the Best Buy-to-Let Rate Essential?
+Why Is Finding the Best Buy to Let Rate Essential?

-Buy-to-let mortgages are designed for people who want to buy a property and rent it out rather than live in it themselves.
+Buy to let mortgages are designed for people who want to buy a property and rent it out rather than live in it themselves.
 It’s an investment.
-Therefore finding the right buy-to-let deal is critical if you want to make the most of your financial venture - otherwise, what’s the point?
+Therefore finding the right buy to let deal is critical if you want to make the most of your financial venture - otherwise, what’s the point?

-John Charcol Expert Tip - February 2024
+John Charcol Expert Tip - October 2024

-Mortgage Technical Manager Nick Mendes, CeMAP qualified
+Mortgage Technical Manager Nicholas Mendes, CeMAP qualified

-WHAT ARE THE DIFFERENT TYPES OF BUY-TO-LET MORTGAGES?
+WHAT ARE THE DIFFERENT TYPES OF BUY TO LET MORTGAGES?

-Most buy-to-let mortgages are interest-only.
+Most buy-to-let mortgages are interest only.
 This means that you only pay the interest back each month and you settle the mortgage balance at the end of the mortgage term, usually by selling the property.
-There are several different rate options when it comes to interest-only buy-to-let mortgages, including:
+There are several different rate options when it comes to interest only buy to let mortgages, including:

 • Standard variable rate (SVR) - each lender has its own standard variable interest rate.
 This rate often moves in line with the Bank of England’s Base Rate, but it doesn’t have to.
 The lender can decide when it goes up or down.
 The SVR is usually the highest interest rate and it can change without warning.
 You wouldn’t take out an SVR mortgage deal, but would be transferred onto your lender’s SVR when your introductory (fixed, discount or tracker) rate period ends.
 You would typically avoid going onto your lender’s more expensive SVR by remortgaging when your introductory rate is due to end